 - OFFICE OF ACADEMIC SUPPORT offers free one-on-one and small group tutoring to UF students.
 See oas.aa.ufl.edu/tutoring.aspx for details. - Textbooks are available on reserve at the Library.
-The solutions manual for the odd numbered textbook exercises is available in MyMathLab.

-- UF COUNSELING CENTER provides information and workshops on developing Math Confidence.
+The solutions manual for the odd numbered textbook exercises is available in MyMathLab. - UF COUNSELING CENTER provides information and workshops on developing Math Confidence.
 The center also offers counseling support in case of issues with academics, adjusting to the stress of college life, or personal challenges.
 Please use this resource before you get overwhelmed!
-You may also speak to Dr. Christodoulopoulou or an advisor in your college if you are having difficulties.
-You may contact the center at www.counseling.ufl.edu. - Private tutors: If you feel that you need more individual help, you may obtain a list of qualified tutors for hire at www.math.ufl.edu.
+You may contact the center at counseling.ufl.edu.
+You may also speak to Mrs. Smith or an advisor in your college if you are having difficulties. - Private tutors: If you feel that you need more individual help, you may obtain a list of qualified tutors for hire at www.math.ufl.edu.
 Search for "tutors". - 2i.
 SUCCESS.
 Other than having a strong precalculus background, success in MAC 2233 depends largely on your attitude and effort.
 Attendance and participation in class is critical.
 It is not effective to sit and copy notes without following the thought processes involved in the lecture.
 For example, you should try to answer the questions posed by your lecturer.
 Students who do not actively participate have much more difficulty.